lambotik/Software_with_SQL_and_Python/README.md

 Prompts the user to select one of the available options:

-1.Registration - registration of a new user with entering data into the database.
+1. Registration - registration of a new user with entering data into the database.

-2.Authorisation - authorization of a previously registered user.
+2. Authorisation - authorization of a previously registered user.

-3.Password recovery - password recovery by code.
+3. Password recovery - password recovery by code.

 - to start registration_authorization_recovery_password.py
   - type in command line ```python registration_authorization_recovery_password.py``` and press ```ENTER```.